Blueberry Yogurt Smoothie

 My Strawberry Cheesecake Smoothie has always been very popular.
 So I combined the flavors from that recipe with a few elements from my Blueberry Almond Butter Smoothie into one irresistibly creamy, dreamy concoction.

 When you add a bit of cream cheese to your basic blueberry yogurt smoothie recipe, it takes it to another level of deliciousness.
-That creaminess and tangy flavor make this a perfect way to have a healthy dessert made with wholesome ingredients.
+That creaminess and tangy flavor make this a perfect way to feel like you are enjoying a decadent treat for breakfast or a snack!

 Blueberry Cheesecake Smoothie in a glass on a blue and brown striped napkin